5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge

 4. Prepare and train your staff

-The “secret sauce” to a successful summer reading program is your team, and the more staff buy-in you have, the more likely it is that you’ll meet your goals.
+Your team is the “secret sauce” to a successful summer reading program; the more staff buy-in you have, the more likely you’ll meet your goals.
 We recommend several best practices for training your team:

-• Send your staff to BeanstackEDU with Library Staff Essentials and Library Patron Essentials: webinars designed to strengthen knowledge of available tools and best practices.
+• Send your staff to BeanstackEDU where they can find webinars designed to strengthen knowledge of available tools and best practices.

 • Customize the editable quick-start training guide to create a cheat sheet for staff.